 A species list has been prepared by Friends of Maara Roa and provides the basis for selecting suitable plants for revegetation.
-A copy of this list is included as Appendix 2.
+A copy of this list is attached.
 Different combinations of species should be used for revegetation of different sites.